The average cost of stamped concrete is $5,281

 Natural stone rock garden: This gives the appearance of inlaid garden stones in various shapes and sizes.
 The surface texture is smooth and flat, with rounded edges for a warm look.

-Sandstone: This is a random interlocking pattern that gives a natural, rough finish with rounded and worn edges.
+Sandstone: This random interlocking pattern gives a natural, rough finish with rounded and worn edges.
 It’s similar to the rock garden pattern, but the stones are larger.

 Limestone European fan: An eye-catching pattern, the “stones” fan out in attractive sprays.
 Rounded corners and irregular edges give a hand-chiseled appearance.